 Some reasons you may want to consider a pre or postnup include:

 - You have valuable property you want to protect.
 Whether you have property worth a significant amount of money or items you have a strong emotional connection to, a prenup can help ensure you have control over your property during and after marriage.

 - You want to protect your spouse from risky investments.
 By stipulating certain assets and liabilities remain separate property, you can protect another party from getting wrapped up in risky financial investments.

 - You want all the cards on the table.
 As part of drafting a prenup, you and your spouse must disclose all separate and marital property holdings to one another.
-If you're not entirely sure what assets or liabilities your partner has, a prenup can help you get a better idea of their financial situation prior to or during your marriage.
+Suppose you’re not entirely sure what assets or liabilities your partner has.
+In that case, a prenup can help you get a better idea of their financial situation prior to or during your marriage.

 - You need a barrier against risky spending.
 Just like you can use a prenup to protect your partner from risky investments you make, a pre or postnup can also protect you from the consequences of your spouse’s money management habits.

 - You want to put doubts about your marriage to bed.
 Individuals with valuable assets are often concerned that a partner may want them for their assets.
-If your spouse is willing to sign a comprehensive pre or postnup, it can assuage any fears you have about whether they're "in it for the money."
+If your spouse is willing to sign a comprehensive pre or postnup, it can assuage your fears about whether they’re “in it for the money.”

 At the end of the day, signing a pre or postnup isn’t only a good way to protect your property – it also enables you to forge a stronger bond with your partner.

 At The Law Office of Derek S. Ritchie, PLLC, our San Antonio prenup attorneys will help you develop a comprehensive pre or postnup that protects your rights and property.